Deep Drip® FAQ

-You are not alone, only about 50% of our customers use an automatic drip system while the other 50%use a garden hose or flood irrigation.
+You are not alone, only about 50% of our customers use an automatic drip system while the other 50% use a garden hose or flood irrigation.
 There are many areas of the country that do not use micro irrigation and therefore we have made sure our stakes work well with both watering options.
-After inserting Deep Drip®, you can take the cap off and run a hose up to the open end of the stake, a slow but steady flow will allow you to achieve deep watering at the roots.
-Another recommendation when using a water hose, is to create a small berm/tree well around the tree trunk to keep the water contained.
+When using a water hose, we recommend creating a small berm/tree well around the tree trunk to keep the water contained.
 Place 2-3 stakes inside the circle leaving the cap on and top holes above the ground, to allow water to flow into the stake.
 The water from the hose will fill up the berm/tree well, watering the shallow roots as well as flowing inside the stakes to water the deep roots.
 The larger the tree, the larger berm or tree well will need to be, and the more stakes you’ll need to surround the tree.
 This same principle will work in areas that use flood irrigation.
 Just make sure you bury your stakes low enough to avoid any damage from a lawn mower.

 That may be true in some cases where there is more sand in the soil, however, many areas have clay or rock which makes it a lot more difficult.
-The main issue to consider is that most home owners have their automatic drip system set for one zone, designed to water their lawn.
-Most people don’t realize that their trees and plants should be s et up on a separate zone.
+The main issue to consider is that most homeowners have their automatic drip system set for one zone, designed to water their lawn.
+Most people don’t realize that their trees and plants should be set up on a separate zone.
 Unfortunately, when everything is setup on one zone, your trees and plants don’t get enough water to reach the roots at 24-30 inches deep.
 Using your Deep Drip® Watering Stakes will guarantee that no matter how long you water, the water will get down to the roots.
-Other reasons to use Deep Drip ®: It assists with deeper fertilization when adding fertilizer inside the shaft, prevents wasteful run-off when using with trees situated on a slope, and helps aerate the root zone by funneling oxygen through the stake, which is vital to your trees health.
+Deep Drip® assists with deeper fertilization when adding fertilizer inside the shaft, prevents wasteful run-off when using with trees situated on a slope, and helps aerate the root zone by funneling oxygen through the stake, which is vital to your trees health.
 Using Deep Drip® is also a necessary tool to help you establish your new tree at the time of planting.
 It maintains your tree, and directs your roots to grow deep into the soil, instead of coming up to the surface looking for the water source.

-Because there are so many variables, we leave that up to nursery professionals who can make a better recommendation based on the following details:
+We suggest you use an adjustable emitter head with ¼ inch drip line to control the water flow.
+A local nursery should be able to give you the best suggestion for exactly how many gallons of water your fruit trees need daily.
+Because there are so many variables, we leave those details up to nursery professionals who can make a better recommendation based on the following details:

 - Regional soil density-the more compacted the soil, the slower and longer the water needs to run.